poozur/gittry/readme.txt

-this is my write file
+this is my write filei
 how convinient haha!
 track the commit.
 not the file itself.
+create a new branch is so quick